p2635/cypress-realworld-testing-course-app/README.md

 ## Course 2: Testing Foundations (complete) - [course link](https://learn.cypress.io/testing-foundations)

-This was a theoretical course but I am already familiar with the content, quizzes complete.
+Theoretical course but I am already familiar with the content, quizzes complete.

 - Testing is a Mindset
 - Identifying What to Test